pxcbe/python-startersguide/README.md

 ## Setup script

 We'll use a few different compontents on the controller, you can use installation scripts in this folder to set up pip3 (bootstrapped with python), balena-engine en download the different containers.
-To prepare for a course, just run the "setupall.sh" to limit wait time during the course.

 ## Examples